mitydigital/statamic-sitemapamic/README.md

 If you want to explore your own configuration, you can publish the config file:

 ```
-php artisan vendor:publish --provider="MityDigital\StatamicXmlSitemap\ServiceProvider" --tag=config
+php artisan vendor:publish --provider="MityDigital\Sitemap\ServiceProvider" --tag=config
 ```

 In there you can adjust the cache key, plus the defaults for each collection.

 ## Blueprint requirements

-This is an opinionated point, but useful for my use case.
-For my own site, I have a simple "meta_" fieldset that includes title, description plus the ability to override my OG image.
+This is an opinionated point, but can be useful.
+We have used a simple "meta_" fieldset that includes title, description plus the ability to override the OG image.

-I also have three fields that play with this addon:
+This addon also looks for the following three fields:

 - **meta_include_in_xml_sitemap** a button group, default of "", and options of:
     - '': 'Use default'